neurobioinfo/Ensemblux/docs/Dataset1.md

 To run Souporcell use the following code:

 ```
-bash $Ensemblux_HOME/launch_ensemblux.sh -d $Ensemblux_PWD --step souporcell
+bash $ensemblex_HOME/launch_ensemblex.sh -d $ensemblex_PWD --step souporcell
 ```

-If Souporcell completed successfully, the following files should be available in `$Ensemblux_PWD/souporcell`:
+If Souporcell completed successfully, the following files should be available in `$ensemblex_PWD/souporcell`:

 ```
 souporcell